-The second project where HOME funds were used for FY 2021-22 was the Tenant-Based Rental Assistance Program.
-A total of four households were assisted.
+Out of \$105,826.89 of HOME Program income received, \$ were expended.
+HOME funds were used for the Tenant-Based Rental Assistance Program where a total of four households were assisted.
 The program participant characterisitcs are shown in the table below.